 The decision of which collar to go with becomes a bit easier when you use your dog's temperament (not size!) as the determining factor.
 I always put a dog into one of three categories:

-Each category of dog is best suited to a difference type collar.
-Read about each dog training collar in lots of detail, as well as other training devices that are used.
+Each category of dog is best suited to a different type of collar.
+Read about each dog training collar in lots of detail with my recommendations, as well as other training devices that are used.
 These include head halters and no-pull harnesses (which I don't recommend!).

-What in the world does a crate have to do with training a dog?
+What does a crate have to do with training a dog?
 Everything!
 I consider a crate one of the most important dog training tools you can invest in.